Boardleash/nocnoc/README.md

 >	The script will proceed.
 It may take a minute, but once complete, you will be asked if you have gotten all that you need.
 You can respond appropriately.
 ## ***NOTES***

->	- Be mindful of which OS you are using in order to execute the correct script
->
 >	- Acceptable forms of "yes" in this script are:
 >		- *Yes*
 >		- *yes*